LauraWangQiu/AlphaDeepChess/README.md

     sudo apt-get install cmake
     ```

-3. **Move to the project folder and run the setup script for cmake**:
+3. **Go to the project folder and run the setup script for cmake**:

     ```bash
     cd ./AlphaDeepChess